Elbe River Hiking Trail – from Fish Market to Wedel

 Falkenstein shore

-It is worth climbing up the Waseberg to the Bismarkstein.
-At 87 meters above sea level, the Waseberg is the third highest elevation in the Hanseatic city.
-A fantastic view awaits you at the Bismarckstein.
-A fantastic view of the Elbe to Wedel and over the islands of Schweinsand and Neßsand.
-This place is owed to the co-founder of the Holsten brewery, Anton Julius Richter, here he wanted to erect the monument to the Chancellor of the Reich.
-His plan was not realized, instead the monument to fallen marines was built here.
+The trail leads along the Falkensteiner Ufer from Blankenese via Wittenbergen to Wedel.
+A rewarding climb awaits you up the Waseberg to the Bismarckstein.
+At 87 metres above sea level, the Waseberg is the third-highest elevation in the Hanseatic city.
+At Bismarckstein, you can enjoy a breathtaking view of the Elbe as far as Wedel and across the islands of Schweinesand and Neßsand.
+Originally, the co-founder of the Holsten brewery, Anton Julius Richter, wanted to erect a monument to the Chancellor here.
+His plan was not realised; instead, the memorial to fallen marines was built here.

 All about "Greets"